About the Program

 Coordinated by the Rural City of Wangaratta, the Program is guided by a consortium of agencies along with four community partners.

 The Program follows the collective impact model and takes a community-driven approach to better address and improve mental health and wellbeing and support for those affected by suicide in the Wangaratta municipality.

-Within the Program there are three priority areas, two of which were directly nominated by community.
+Within the Program there are currently three priority areas, two of which were directly nominated by community.
 These priorities are:

 Creating connections – improving opportunities for people to connect.